Updated: 26 September, 2024

 Students who actively participate in their academic careers from the beginning and build strong relationships with classmates and teachers are more likely to develop intrinsic motivation.
 This intrinsic motivation leads to not only better academic outcomes and a more enjoyable learning experience, but also contributes to better overall health.
 Strong social connections are well-documented to improve mental and physical well-being, making students better equipped to handle stress and navigate challenges.

-Papers relating to the social consequences of missing class
+Papers relating to the social impact of missing class

 A study done by UCLA showed that “extended absence from school has the strongest negative impact on social-emotional development”, it also suggests that when social-emotional learning outcomes improve, so does academic performance, this applies to all students.